20 Janesville residents cited in fireworks enforcement push

 "That's why our arrest rate isn't as high as it should be," Blaser said.

 Adults who were cited in Janesville face fines of $263.
-Those 17 and under can be fined $100.
+Those 17 and younger can be fined $100.

 No one was reported injured, and no fires were started by fireworks in Janesville, although police were particularly concerned about fires because the current drought conditions have left a lot of fuel lying around, Blaser said.